fullstack-hy2020/fullstack-hy2020.github.io/src/content/osa6/osa6c.md

 // ...
-import { createStore, combineReducers, applyMiddleware } from 'redux' import thunk from 'redux-thunk' import { composeWithDevTools } from 'redux-devtools-extension'
+import { createStore, combineReducers, applyMiddleware } from 'redux' import thunk from 'redux-thunk' import { composeWithDevTools } from 'redux-devtools-extension' // highlight-line

 import noteReducer from './reducers/noteReducer' import filterReducer from './reducers/filterReducer'